FOREX-Safe havens in play as oil falls, China seeks stable yuan

 By Patrick Graham

-Of the big four developed world currencies, sterling was the standout, falling almost 1 percent after poor British manufacturing numbers while the dollar, euro and yen were broadly unchanged.
+LONDON, Jan 12 (Reuters) - Currency investors sought the security of the yen over higher-risk plays like the Australian and New Zealand dollars on Tuesday, judging a second day of stability for the yuan was not the end of a depreciation that has hit global markets.

-Attention remained fixed on the gyrations of China’s yuan and a fall in oil prices to $30 a barrel, a morning recovery for crude helping wipe away initial falls for the Norwegian crown and Canadian, Australian and New Zealand dollars.
+With attention firmly fixed on China and a fall in oil prices to $30 a barrel, the euro and Swiss franc both gained around a third of a percent against the dollar while the Aussie and kiwi fell half a percent.

-Yuan offshore rates steadied, but their convergence with the officially controlled onshore market was driven by official moves to push implied overnight interest rates in Hong Kong as high as 94 percent.
+Yuan offshore rates were little changed, having earlier converged with the officially controlled onshore market following moves by Beijing to drive implied overnight interest rates in Hong Kong to as high as 94 percent.

-Fund investors, bankers and corporate sellers have rounded on the yuan since late December and there is little sign of negative views on the currency abating.
+Fund investors, bankers and corporate sellers have rounded on the yuan since late December and it has taken action by Beijing described by some dealers as “nuclear” to stabilise the currency.

-Chris Morrison, head of strategy and a portfolio manager with London-based hedge fund Omni, has been betting against the yuan since the start of 2014.
+Chris Morrison, head of strategy with London-based hedge fund Omni, has been betting against the yuan since the start of 2014.

 “The interest in this trade has just risen exponentially.
 I have received 50 emails per day on the RMB (yuan) in the last week,” he said.